PoisotLab/ms_svd_imputation/manuscript.md

 | Tadarida brasiliensis    | **Desmodus rotundus**     |
 | Myotis nigricans         | Sturnira lilium           |
 | Myotis lucifugus         | **Hipposideros larvatus** |

+Table 1: Top 10 likely hosts for betacoronaviruses using the connectance of the network as initial values {#tbl:top10}

 Based on this information, we have also extracted the 10 highest scoring interactions across the entire matrix at rank 2 (Table 2).
 The results demonstrates that